mohammadarmanhossen/Skyline_backend/README.md

 # Hotel Booking Website (Skyline)

-**Final Assignment**

-Skyline is a comprehensive hotel booking system developed using Django REST Framework, featuring user authentication, hotel and booking management, payment processing, and review functionalities.
-This application supports CRUD operations for hotels and bookings, secure payments via SSLCommerz, and integrates.
+Skyline is a full-featured hotel booking system developed using Django REST Framework.
+It offers a seamless experience for users to search for hotels, make bookings, complete secure payments, and share reviews — all in one platform.

+The key features of Skyline include:
+User Authentication & Authorization
+Secure registration, login, email verification, and role-based access control ensure only authorized access.

+Hotel and Booking Management
+Complete CRUD (Create, Read, Update, Delete) operations for hotels and bookings, with user-specific booking history tracking.
+Secure Payment Integration
+Integrated with SSLCommerz, providing a reliable and secure payment gateway for real-time transactions.

+Review and Rating System
+Users can leave honest reviews and rate hotels based on their experience, helping others make informed decisions.
+Skyline is designed to be scalable, user-friendly, and secure — making it an ideal solution for real-world hotel booking needs.

 - **Frontend Live Site:** [Netlify](https://skyline-frontend.netlify.app/)
 - **Backend Live Site:** [Render](https://skyline-backend-krnt.onrender.com/)